nikosdion/toggle-dark/README.md

 When `civic_twilight` is set to 1, Toggle Dark will use the [civil dawn and civil dusk](https://www.timeanddate.com/astronomy/civil-twilight.html) to determine when to switch between the Light and Dark colour schemes.
 The Light colour scheme is applied before the Sun's disk appears over the horizon and Dark colour scheme is applied after the Sun's disk disappears below the horizon.
 This is on purpose, as in most location's there's enough light during these two civic twilight phases for people to still call it “daytime”.
 The amount of time spent in these two twilight phases depends on the time of year and your latitude.

 When `civic_twilight` is set to 0, Toggle Dark will use the actual sunrise and sunset time, i.e. when the geometric centre of the Sun's disk crosses the horizon.
-This may be desirable if you live close to big hills, mountains, or tall buildings which block much of the twilight.
+This may not be desirable if you live close to big hills, mountains, or tall buildings which block much of the twilight.

 When `light_offset` is greater than zero, the light colour scheme will be applied this many minutes _after_ the sunrise / civil dawn time.
 When it's less than zero, the light colour scheme will be applied this many minutes _before_ the sunrise / civil dawn time.
 Generally, you need to use positive values to take into account the shading from tall structures, nearby hills etc.

 When `dark_offset` is greater than zero, the dark colour scheme will be applied this many minutes _after_ the sunset / civil dusk time.
 When it's less than zero, the dark colour scheme will be applied this many minutes _after_ the sunrise / civil dawn time.
 Generally, you need to use negative values to take into account the shading from tall structures, nearby hills etc.

+Rule of thumb: I have found that living in a city surrounded by low hills and 6-storey buildings I have best results using `civic_twilight=1`, `light_offset=15`, and `dark_offset=-20`.

 ## Requirements